 Automation will require a lot of work from developers, but it will also require the right technologies.
 It will require an ecosystem.
 That’s where Bluetooth comes in.

 There are already over 8.2 billion Bluetooth-equipped devices in the world—and that number doesn’t include just tablets and smart phones.
 Over 90% of cars released in 2016 were expected to have the technology.
-It was also predicted that 4.7 million BLE-enabled consumer medical devices would ship in 2016.
+It was also predicted that 4.7 million Bluetooth LE-enabled consumer medical devices would ship in 2016.

 Standardization between devices will paramount to making this happen.
 Not every device will speak the exact same language, but there will be a need to send that data from one place to another—constantly.

 Because of Bluetooth's incredible penetration rates, high efficiency and the increased capabilities of Bluetooth 5, it is the standard that will connect the millions of Things in our future smart cities.